joinself/self-sdk-examples/android/SelfExamples/README.md

 This app demonstrates how to handle incoming credential request, such as: liveness, email,...

-Note: update server inbox address in TODO
+Note: update server inbox address in TODO in `MainActivity.kt`

 Steps:
   - Update server inbox address in MainActivity.kt